 The statistics for ectopic are 1 in 250 pregnancies (miscarriages are 1 in 4) so ectopic pregnancies are often overlooked or lumped in with miscarriage, mainly because the end result is an early pregnancy loss.
 Although we too have included them, we do understand that there are differences both physically and emotionally.
 In miscarriage the baby loss outcome is inevitable as the baby has usually already died, depending on the cause, and the miscarriage is triggered by the body itself.
-With ectopic pregnancies, the baby is still alive, and there are conscious decisions needed to be made by medical professionals, with the complicity of the mother herself to save her own life, and literally ‘kill’ her baby by removing it – no matter at what stage of development it has reached.
-The resulting trauma and guilt from that for the woman is so much more intense. (see Sally’s story under resources, personal memories)
+With ectopic pregnancies, the baby is still alive although it will eventually die, and there is a conscious decision made by medical professionals to remove the baby usually with the tube it is stuck in.
+There is no choice as the mother’s life is threatened as well.
+The resulting trauma from that for the woman is so much more intense. (see Sally’s story under resources, personal memories)

 If you are reading this it is most likely after an ectopic, as things would have happened very quickly.
 If not, and the symptoms below apply to you – please get help immediately.
 You are in a dangerous situation.
 This pregnancy is growing outside of the uterus, where the normal fertilised egg is most commonly stuck in the fallopian tube and cannot survive.
 It also puts you, the mother, at risk as the baby continues to develop until it eventually ruptures the tube.
 This pregnancy will have to be terminated immediately to save your life.